8 User Segments To Focus on in SaaS To Drive Product Growth

 Power users are the backbone of any business.
 They are the loyal users who use the product on a daily basis and are highly engaged.
 You should create personalized offers and messages for them to keep them motivated and valued.

 Additionally, you can conduct in-person interviews with the user cohort to understand what made them love your product.
-Using the answers you get, develop a great customer value proposition for other segments and turn them into power users.
+Using the answers you get, create better user segments.

 Customers in this segment are at high risk of churn.
 You better know what caused them to stop using your product, so you can have a chance to fix the issues.